vre-hub/vre-hub.github.io/docs/notebook.md

 # Jupyterhub interface

 This service provides the end-user with a Notebook ready-to-be-used and fully integrated with the ESCAPE Data Lake.
 The service is hosted [here](https://jhub-vre.cern.ch/).

-The old notebook, which can be used in parallel, is hosted [here](https://escape-notebook.cern.ch/).
+(The old notebook, which can be used in parallel, is hosted [here](https://escape-notebook.cern.ch/)).

 In some cases, it can happen that you land in the tree view.
 To change to the default lab view, change the URL to: `https://jhub-vre.cern.ch/user/<you-username>/lab`.
+If the spawning fails, try to log out of the service and log in again.

 ## Authentication
 Authenticate to IAM.
 Once you log into the service for the first time, everything will be configured for the OpenID connect by default.
 You will be able to modify it later and make it persistent.